DoNOF/DoNOFsw/README.md

 ~~~
 the output will be placed in filename.out.

-Other alternatives for execution are:
+Other options for execution are:
 ~~~
 ./run_donofmpig < filename  # gfortran mpi
 ./run_donof     < filename  # ifort serial